spoonapps/docs/getting_started/spoon_and_docker/spoon_and_docker.md

 By contrast, Docker does *not* support creation of images from multiple base images.
 In other words, Spoon supports "multiple inheritance" through source layering, and "polymorphism" through post-layering.

-### Streaming

-Spoon, like Docker, supports the use of local containers and the ability to push and pull containers from a central repository.

-In addition, Spoon provides the ability to efficiently *stream* containers over the Internet.
-The Spoon system includes a predictive streaming engine to launch containers efficiently over wide area networks (WANs) without requiring the endpoint to download the entire VM image.
-Because many applications can be multiple gigabytes in size, this prevents a large startup latency for remote end users.
-Spoon predictive streaming uses statistical techniques to predict application resource access patterns based on profiles of previous user interactions.
-Spoon then adapts the stream data flow based on predictions of subsequent required resources.

-Spoon provides a fully hosted application hosting service at [Turbo.net](http://turbo.net), which hosts application streams, provides application and user portals, automatically synchronizes user settings and application state to the cloud, and provides file synchronization and shared folders.
-For more information, visit the [Turbo.net homepage](http://turbo.net).

 ### Variable Isolation

 Unlike Docker, Spoon containers are *not* required to be completely isolated from the host device resources.
 Spoon can fully or partially isolate objects as needed at a fine granularity.

+The Spoon `mount` command allows a specific path in a container to be mapped to a (possibly different) path in another container *or* on the host device.
+This is extremely useful, for example, to allow cached data to be persisted across resets of an application container image.

-A Spoon **isolation mode** may be specified on a per-object basis.
+At an even finer granularity, a Spoon **isolation mode** may be specified on a per-object basis.
 For example, it is possible to specify that one directory subtree should be fully isolated while another one is visible from the host device.
 Supported isolation modes include **Full**, **Merge**, **Hide**, and **Write Copy**.

 For more information on isolation modes, please see the [Isolation Modes](/docs/building/working-with-spoon-studio#virtual-filesystem) section of this documentation.